 In 1775, fifteen free blacks, including Hall, joined a freemason lodge of British soldiers.
 They formed their own lodge, African Lodge #1, when the British left.
 However, they were not granted full stature by the Grand Lodge of England until 1784.
 The actual charter arrived in 1787, at which time Hall became the Worshipful Master.
 Even though they had full stature, most white freemason lodges in America did not treat them equally.
 Hall helped other black Masonic lodges form.
 Upon his death in 1807, they became the Prince Hall Grand Lodges.
 There are 46 lodges across the United States today.

-The first black Baptist congregation in what would be the United States was formed in 1773 on the Galphin Plantation in Silver Bluff, South Carolina, 14 miles northwest of Savannah, Georgia, by Rev. Wait Palmer, a white Connecticut minister, and African American pastor, George Liele.
-The first ordained, black minister in Georgia, Liele in turn baptized and trained David George, an enslaved trader owned by George Galphin, before continuing to evangelize along the Savannah River between present-day Augusta and Savannah.
+The first black Baptist congregation in South Carolina was formed in 1773 on the Galphin Plantation near Silver Bluff, 14 miles northwest of Savannah, Georgia.
+The church was founded jointly by Rev. Wait Palmer, a white Connecticut minister, and African American pastor, George Liele.
+The first ordained, black minister in Georgia, Liele in turn baptized and trained David George, an enslaved trader owned by George Galphin.
+Despite his enslaved status George evangelized among slaves on plantations all along the Savannah River between present-day Augusta and Savannah.
 With David George as pastor, Galphin allowed his enslaved population to use an empty barn to worship.
+That congregation that met in the barn eventually became the Silver Bluff Baptist Church.

 Born in Cape May, New Jersey, the early years of Jarena Lee were spent working as a domestic servant.
 In her twenties, she was converted, sanctified, and received a call to preach.
 When her request for approval to preach was rebuffed by the African Methodist Episcopal Church, she married an AME minister.
 His death within a few years of the marriage left Lee a widow with two young children.
 In order to support her family she renewed her request to the Rev. Richard Allen, the Bishop of the African Methodist Church who then granted her official church approval to preach.